 - Add the garlic, soy sauce, and peppercorns and cook for 1-2 minutes more.
 Same thing here: fat beans will need 2 minutes, skinny ones might just need 1.
 Keep a close eye, because they can go from frizzled to straight up burnt pretty quickly.
 Your beans are done when the skin begins to wrinkle, and all of the beans in the pan are at least slightly browned.
 The skin will wrinkle more after they’re out of the pan, so don’t wait for that fully-done, frizzled look while they’re in the pan.

-- The beans with the almonds, and serve.
+- Top the beans with the almonds, and serve.